Egypt awaits poll results, Tahrir protest planned

 If the FJP and Nour secure the number of seats they expect, they could combine to form a solid majority bloc, although it is far from certain the Brotherhood would want such an alliance.

-The FJP might seek other partners, such as the liberal Wafd or the moderate Islamist Wasat Party, set up by ex-Brotherhood members in 1996, although only licensed after Mubarak's fall.
+The FJP might seek other partners, such as the liberal Wafd or the moderate Islamist Wasat Party, set up by ex-Brotherhood members in 1996, although only licenced after Mubarak's fall.

 But Brotherhood officials said their goal was to end corruption and revive the economy not to ban alcohol or force women to wear headscarves.